Entering the European market for macadamia nuts

 Australian macadamia companies

-The Australian macadamia supply chain is very organised.
-More than 750 growers are united in cooperatives and they sell in-shell nuts to processors.
-The farmer’s price is based on a quality assessment, variety of macadamia nut and percentage of kernels inside in-shell nuts.
+The Australian supply chain is very organised.
+More than 750 growers are united in cooperatives, selling in-shell nuts to processors.
+The farmer’s price is based on a quality assessment, the variety of the macadamia nut and the percentage of kernels inside the in-shell nuts.
 Many processing facilities are owned by grower cooperatives.
-Prices paid to farmers are transparent and are published regularly by AMS.
-After processing and packing for exportation, processors either offer macadamia nuts on the international market or they sell them via specialised marketing companies, such as Green & Gold Macadamias, which was already mentioned above.
+The prices paid to farmers are transparent and are published regularly by AMS.
+Processors either sell nuts directly or via specialised marketing companies, such as Green & Gold Macadamias, mentioned above.

 Macadamia companies from other supplying countries

-- Malawi – Many macadamia companies in Malawi are the result of foreign investments.
-The companies which were already mentioned: Eastern Produce (macadamia division of Camelia) is the largest grower, cracker and exporter of macadamia nuts in Malawi.
-Thyolo Nut is a subsidiary of London based PGI Group, while Tropha Estate (part of Jacoma Estate) is part of the British based AgDevCo investment company.
+- Malawi – Many companies in Malawi were formed through foreign investments.
+Eastern Produce (macadamia division of Camelia) is the largest grower, cracker and exporter of macadamia nuts in Malawi.
+Thyolo Nut is a subsidiary of the London-based PGI Group, while Tropha Estate (a part of Jacoma Estate) is a part of the British-based AgDevCo investment company.

-- Guatemala - Alimentos Selectos, Camaco, Industria Guatemalteca de Macadamia.
+- Guatemala – Alimentos Selectos, Mayan Gold (Industria Guatemalteca de Macadamia) and Alianza S.A.

 Tips:

-- Check the websites of the macadamia companies on the list of members of SAMAC to learn about South African suppliers and the list of members of AMS to learn about Australian suppliers.
+- Check the websites of macadamia companies on the SAMAC members list to learn about South African suppliers, and the AMS members list to learn about Australian suppliers.

 - Visit major European trade fairs regularly to meet your competitors and potential customers.
-Examples are ANUGA, SIAL or Food Ingredients.
+Examples are ANUGA, SIAL and Food Ingredients Europe.

 Which products are you competing with?

-Macadamia nuts are a unique nut in terms of their flavour.
-It is unusual to consider alternatives to macadamias.
-Taking a broader view, other luxury ‘tree’ nuts such as almonds, pistachios and cashew nuts can be considered competitive with macadamia nuts.
-The competitive advantage of all other ‘luxury’ nuts is that they are still cheaper than macadamias.
+Macadamia nuts are unique in terms of flavour.
+There are not many alternatives.
+Taking a broader view, other luxury tree nuts, such as almonds, pistachios and cashew nuts, can be considered competitive with macadamia nuts.
+The competitive advantage of all other ‘luxury’ nuts is that they are cheaper than macadamias.

 Tip:

-- Read the CBI almond and cashew studies to understand the almonds and cashew nuts industry and learn about promotional tools used by the almond and cashew suppliers.
+- Read the CBI’s almond and cashew studies to understand the almonds and cashew nuts industry, and learn about promotional tools used by almond and cashew suppliers.

 Table 2: Breakdown of the retail price for macadamia nuts